Getting Dengue in India and being admitted to a hospital in New Delhi is the kind of travel story that you hope to never have.

 We didn’t know it yet, but the strange thing about Dengue is that the original fever and pain comes and goes.

 Each morning the boys and I went for breakfast at Smyle Inn.
 Breakfast was on the rooftop.
-And with no lift, it’s a long way up five flights of stairs with a fever.
+But with no lift, it’s a long way up five flights of stairs with a fever.

 He looked like death warmed up at the top of those stairs.

 The breakfast staff were used to his large energy and keen appetite for at least two extra coffees.
 But this time there was no energy.
-And he didn’t touch anything at all.
+He didn’t touch anything at all.

 The fever came and went, and we genuinely didn’t know what was wrong.